 On the second album, “Yesterday Once Again“, things were much more self-produced.
 A lot of it was done at Bird & Egg Studios, which has a completely different sounding room; it’s very reverberant.
 I mixed it on my own too.
 So it features more of a personal sound.

-The Otis Mcdonald sound is probably the most reflective of my sound, since it was all done at home using my own gear.
+The Otis Mcdonald sound is probably the most reflective of my style, since it was all done at home using my own gear.

-One final question that I’ve had on my mind for a while: how did the video for Scarlett Fire come about?
-It looks really cool!
+One final question: how did the video for Scarlett Fire come about?